Otter-Taskification/otter/docs/source/pages/otter-task-graph.rst

 The Otter task graph API
 ------------------------

-The user-facing API, which consists of a set of function-like macros, is provided by the ``otter/otter-task-graph-user.h`` header.
+The user-facing API, which consists of a set of function-like macros, is provided by ``otter/otter-task-graph-user.h``.
 See the documentation in that header for the canonical usage instructions.
 These instructions are summarised below.

+A stub version of this header which un-defines the Otter macros is installed alongside Otter-Task-Graph and is also available `here <https://github.com/Otter-Taskification/otter/blob/dev/include/api/otter-task-graph/otter-task-graph-stub.h>`__ for use by users of software which itself includes or uses Otter but does not require it's own users to install Otter.
+This file is placed into the public domain (see the license in that file).

 Before the API can be used it must be initialised with ``OTTER_INITIALISE()`` and when tracing is complete it must be finalised